 Bulla Cemetery is not of the overgrown, atmospheric variety – I’m not sure one finds those in Australia – but it is interesting nonetheless, with a heritage of some 160 years now and as many stories to tell as there are graves.
 One particularly poignant tombstone bears witness to the tragic deaths of two of Joseph and Celia Trotman’s children, one six months old, the other three-and-a-half years old.
 Life can be cruel.

 I returned to our repast after fifteen minutes or so and ate a cucumber: breakfast had been more than adequate.
 I did, however, drink lashings of chai.
 We sat awhile, enjoying the peaceful setting and, given the warmth of the day (in contrast to a very mild Christmas Day), the shade provided by the pines.
 Occasionally a plane would roar over in the very final stages of its descent to Earth at Tullamarine (how locals sometimes refer to Melbourne Airport).
 In normal times, aeroplanes would land and take off every few minutes.
 Not so in these strange times of coronavirus.
 It remains a novelty to see a plane at all.

 After more wanderings about the cemetery, we walked down Uniting Lane to look at a lovely old bluestone church, the former Bulla Uniting Church.
 We had thought it was still open.
 It appears to have been sold off some while ago and is looking unkempt.
 Perhaps it will be converted into a home at some point.
 On the way there we passed some friendly goats and had occasion to admire the array of solar panels.

-We returned to the cemetery to avail ourselves of the public conveniences thoughtfully if surprisingly provided by the council, then bade our farewells to Handels past and were on our way.
+We returned to the cemetery to avail ourselves of the public conveniences thoughtfully if surprisingly provided by the council, then, bidding farewell to late relatives, were on our way.
 It had been a reflective and enjoyable Boxing Day out.